 - Baisakhi – Baisakhi is celebrated as the first harvest season of Rabi crops.
 People present dance forms like Gidda and Bhangra.

 - Basant Panchami – Goddess Sarawati is worshipped on this day, it is an important day where people worship the Goddess of Knowledge.

 - Govardhan Pooja – Annakut Pooja is another name of this festival.
 This is celebrated as a day when Lord Krishna defeated God of Rain ‘Indra’.

 - Bhai Dooj – Bhai Dooj is another festival that depicts the special bond between brother and sister.
-On this day sister put tika on brother’s forehead and give them gifts with a pray for the protection of brother and brothers bless their sister.
+On this day sister put tika on the brother’s forehead and give them gifts with a pray for the protection of the brother and the brothers bless their sister.

-This is a small list of festivals which I recognize, there is no need for this list and India is a land of festivals where people celebrate days with joy and happiness.
+This is a small list of festivals that I recognize, there is no need for this list and India is a land of festivals where people celebrate days with joy and happiness.

 ” The reflection of a culture can be found in celebrations “